Gudja - κ Serpentis (kappa Serpentis)

 Gudja, also designated as κ Serpentis (kappa Serpentis), is a variable hypergiant star in the constellation of Serpens.

 Gudja visual magnitude is 4.09.
-Because of its moderate brightness, Gudja should be easily visible from locations with dark skyes, while it can be barely visible, or not visible at all, from skyes affected by light pollution.
+Because of its moderate brightness, Gudja should be easily visible from locations with dark skies, while it can be barely visible, or not visible at all, from skies affected by light pollution.

 Celestial coordinates and finder chart of Gudja